nyaaamk/wbsd/README.md

 # node_tests
-it's the startpoint the way of me becoming skillful developer
+it's the startpoint the way of me becoming a skillful developer